luojia65/tm1637-display-demo/README.md

 # Special thanks

 Some pieces of core are based on [cortex-m-quickstart](https://github.com/rust-embedded/cortex-m-quickstart).
-Thanks to Cortex-M Team at Group of Embedded Rust at The Rust Team for your wonderful framework.
+Thanks to Cortex-M Team at Group of Embedded Rust at The Rust Team for your wonderful framework!

 Work here cannot be done without support from the community.
 Thanks to everyone at [rust.cc](http://rust.cc) community for offering help, devices and love!